Billbergia pyramidalis: Description

+Inflorescences

 The thick, red or pink brush-shaped flowers on an individual plant last less than one month, but nearly all plants will come into bloom at the same time in the late summer or early autumn.
 In some latitudes, they bloom more frequently.
 The scarlet-coloured, erect, pyramidal flowers are laid in thistle-like inflorescences, which are made up of red, tube-shaped flowers with violet or yellow highlights.

 Cultivation

 Requiring minimal care, the plant is used as groundcover in partial shade and in a protected position.
 It is drought and frost sensitive.
 Being epiphytic, these plants can also be grown in the branching of trees or on tree ferns.
 A slow-release fertiliser may be applied on the base of the plants in spring.
 Propagation is done by dividing off the immature parts of the plants in spring or autumn.
-This plant tolerates between USDA zones 10a to 12a and may not withstand temperatures below -1.1 °C.
+This plant tolerates between USDA zones 10a to 12a and may not withstand temperatures below −1.1 °C.